ca4ti/DragonProbe/README.md

 | GP13       | nCS            |
 | GND        | &lt;ground&gt; |

+On the RP2040, two USB CDC interfaces are exposed: the first is the UART interface, the second is for Serprog.
+If you have no other USB CDC devices, these will be `/dev/ttyACM0` and `/dev/ttyACM1`, respectively.

 The UART pins are for connecting to the device to be debugged, the data is echoed back over the USB CDC interface (typically a `/dev/ttyACMx` device on Linux).
 If you want to get stdio readout on your computer, connect GP0 to GP5,